humanmade/altis-dev-tools/docs/testing-with-phpunit.md

 ### Integration Tests

+Altis also bundles the WordPress PHP Testing Framework, which is an extension of the PHPUnit testing framework designed to enable running WordPress integration tests.

-To run tests against the running application your tests should follow the same pattern as above but test classes should extend the `WP_UnitTestCase` class.
+To run tests against the running application your tests should follow the same pattern as above but test classes should extend the `WP_UnitTestCase` class instead.

 ```php
 <?php